K-S-K/CV/Articles/05_EWReliability/Article.md

 **Fig.5 The Reliability Intervals Diagramm - Emergency Intervals** This diagram highlights emergency situations.
 Actually, red intervals are critical errors.
 Yellow intervals are emergency situations.
 Dark green intervals are emergency time intervals.
-If we receive many fat green intervals in means the system does not supply the load.
+If we receive many fat green intervals it means the system does not supply the load.
 The same image appears in the UI and in the automated hourly report
 ![Order Events lists](Images/Fig_05_RIDiag_Pillars.png)